serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 ## Introduction

 Over the last four years, I've been exploring the world of big data, building real-time and batch systems at scale.
-For the last couple of months, I've been building products with serverless architectures here at Glassdoor.
+For the last couple of months, I've been developing products with serverless architectures here at Glassdoor.

 Given the intersection of serverless and big data, there have been a few questions on everyone's mind: